Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Untreated root canal infections are likely to lead to an oral abscess.

 An infected root canal usually develops quite slowly, from untreated tooth decay which has led to pulpitis.
 When a tooth has undergone multiple restorative procedures, or when a crown or filling is loose or faulty, there is a higher chance of root infection.
-In some cases the infection can develop more quickly, for example if you experience trauma or get a cracked or broken tooth.
+In some cases, the infection can develop more quickly.
+For example, if you experience facial trauma or get a cracked or broken tooth.

-If you have regular dental checkups, your dentist should be able to identify and treat any tooth decay before it penetrates the root system.
-However, if you haven't been to the dentist for a while you may find the infection has already spread and you need root canal therapy to save the tooth.
+If you have regular dental checkups, your dentist will be able to identify and treat any tooth decay before it penetrates the root system.
+However, if you haven’t been to the dentist for a while, you may find the infection has already spread and you need root canal therapy to save the tooth.

 Symptoms that indicate that tooth pulp has become infected may include sensitivity to hot/cold or sweets, pain, swelling, pain to biting or pressure, and a bad taste in the mouth.
 However, sometimes no symptoms are apparent and you may be unaware of any problem until a checkup.
 (This is just one of the many reasons to make and keep your 6-month appointments.)
 These dental checkups and cleanings can prevent small problems from becoming big issues.

-Keep in mind that not all types of teeth pain mean you need a root canal.
-If you are in pain, it is your body’s way of telling you that something is not right.
-Call and make an appointment with your dentist if you notice anything out of the norm with your teeth or mouth.
+Keep in mind that not all types of tooth pain mean you need a root canal.
+We suggest that you make an appointment with your dentist if you notice anything out of the ordinary with your teeth or mouth.

 Dr. Robert Berry, Mountain Aire Dentistry